CosmosBeaver/FileHandler/README.md

  * If making a PDF: You'll be prompted to enter a name for your new file.

-Watch the status text at the bottom!
-It will tell you when the files are processing and when they are successfully finished
+Watch the status text at the bottom, it will tell you when the files are processing and when they are successfully finished